Property Tax Postponement Deadline Extended for Wildfire-Affected Counties

 Administered by the State Controller's Office, PTP allows homeowners who are seniors, are blind, or have a disability and who meet income, equity and other requirements, to delay payment of property taxes on their primary residence.

-Residents of 31 counties in governor-declared disaster areas -- including Los Angeles, San Bernardino and San Diego -- now have a deadline of June 1 to apply for 2020-21 PTP.
+Residents of 31 counties in governor-declared disaster areas -- including San Diego, Los Angeles and San Bernardino -- now have a deadline of June 1 to apply for 2020-21 PTP.

 In the 2019-20 tax year, California homeowners postponed more than $4 million in residential property taxes through PTP.
 As of Feb.
 10, more than $3.6 million had been paid out for tax year 2020-21.